 Relaxing into the tropical splendour of Laos is easy.
 Nothing seems to move much faster than the meandering Mekong and the famously friendly, laid back people will put you at ease.
 It’s a peaceful, green and rural destination, a fertile land of ethnic minority hill villages, waterfalls, unhurried towns and small scale farming.
 Take time to explore some of the steamy, dreamy landscapes and to discover indigenous tribes, timeworn temples, fine food, and a simpler way of life.
 Experience the culture up close when you take part in a cookery class, a homestay or a craft workshop.

-There are many wonderful experiences to be had in this lovely country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Laos.
+There are many wonderful experiences to be had in Laos.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Laos.

 Taking a night safari at Nam Nern is the best way to explore the Nam Et-Phou Louey National Protected Area, getting close to the wildlife and generating income for the local communities.
 Boats are skippered by former poachers, fishermen and hunters who are now using their tracking skills to help visitors spot the animals who call this area home.
 The experience involves a trip upriver during daylight hours, a riverbank campfire dinner and a peaceful drift back downriver in the darkness, looking for wildlife en route.

 The Asia of your daydreams comes to life in this charming riverside town that has long been the cultural and spiritual hub of Laos.
 With a magical setting in a wooded valley at the confluence of the Nam Khan and Mekong rivers, Luang Prabang is an easy place to while away a few days.
 A clutch of historic Buddhist temples are colourful, intricately embellished feasts for the eyes, and a busy calendar of festivals and events keeps things lively.